 Inevitably your day to day contact with the school will reduce, as students are expected to take more responsibility for themselves.
 However, make yourself aware of key contacts in your child’s school and, should you have any concerns, do not be afraid to talk or ask questions about how your child is settling in.
 Don’t leave it until June to report that your child has been struggling with a particular aspect of school life since September.
 A school will be better equipped to help the earlier you speak to them and the more information you are able to share.
 We are here to help!

 Keep informed.
 The more parents know and understand about what is happening in school, whether that’s news and events or curriculum information, the better equipped they are to support and engage with their child about school life.
 School websites, school calendar, social media platforms, information evenings and weekly newsletters are fantastic resources and will keep busy parents one step ahead when it comes to remembering key dates and events.

-This is a wonderful adventure that you are about to embark on with your child so try to be patient and focus on the positives, there will be many.
+You are about to embark on a wonderful adventure with your child, so try to be patient and focus on the positives, as there will be many.
 When your child has had a tough day at school, it is very difficult for them to look beyond all the things that went wrong.
 Listen without interrupting when they want to offload and where possible try to ask about the things that went well.
-Finally, if you just need some reassurance speak to your child’s school.
+Finally, if you just need some reassurance, speak to your child’s school.
 They are the experts and there is not much they will not have seen before!

 By Mrs Mortimer (Head of LEH Junior School) and Mrs Sinnett (Head of LEH Middle School)